Skip to content

 Tip for users with multiple projects

 If you participate in multiple projects, you'll have to either have only a very personal software setup in your home directory which no one else can use, or a setup in each of the project directories, as sharing of project directories across projects is not possible.
 Our modules can also support only one user software setup at a time.
-However, you can always switch to a different setup by changing the value of the EBU_USER_PREFIX environment variable, but you should only do so when no modules are loaded, not even the LUMI module.
+However, you can always switch to a different setup by changing the value of the EBU_USER_PREFIX environment variable, but you should only do so when the LUMI module is not loaded.
 Hence, you should always do a

 $ module --force unload LUMI